American International School of Monrovia

 The American International School of Monrovia (AISM) is an American International school in Congo Town, Monrovia, Liberia.
 As of 2017 it serves grades early childhood through 10.
-This school's current director is Dr. Bobbi McDaniel.

 Originally founded in 1960 as the American Cooperative School, the school closed in April 1990 due to the First Liberian Civil War.
-The school reopened under its current name, AISM, in 2007.
+The school reopened under its current name, AISM, in 2007 with support of the American Embassy and the Liberian Government.
 As of 2021, it has 93 students.
-The school reopened under its current name AISM in 2007 with great enthusiasm and support of the American Embassy and the Liberian Government.
-AISM has a long and rich tradition of educational excellence.
-The partnership that exists between the American Embassy and the Liberian Government is evident in the school's governance, leadership, and diversity of students.
-The school offers a rigorous American curriculum with an eye to international and global citizenship.
-The educational programming includes Pre-K through the 10th grade, with plans to expand in 2021- 2022 to a fully accredited and completed high school program.
+The educational programing includes Pre-K through the 10th grade.

 Curriculum

 The school offers a rigorous American Curriculum under the framework/standards from AERO- American Educators Reaching Out.
 AERO is a project supported by the U.S. State Department's Office of Overseas Schools and the Overseas Schools Advisory Council to assist schools in developing and implementing standards-based curricula in alignment with the Common Core and many other top tier international schools.
 AERO's resources, workshops, and professional development/consultation services assist overseas schools to implement and sustain standards-based curricula.
 AISM incorporates standardized testing (MAP) to measure student mastery of skills and curriculum along with other formative and summative assessments to ensure students are achieving educational milestones.